School of Music

 - One must satisfy the admission requirements of Purdue University Fort Wayne ( Regulations).
 For the Music programs, students must successfully complete an audition wherein appropriate faculty committees evaluate a student’s musical knowledge, skill, and potential.
 Students who do not meet all school of music entrance requirements may be admitted to the department as pre-music students who can enroll in music courses to prepare for a second audition for entrance to a music degree within a designated time period.
 Students entering the Music Industry major are not required to perform an audition and are accepted at the time of admittance to the university.

-- To complete a degree in music, a student must satisfy the university’s general education requirements, School of Music core requirements, and requirements specific to the degree program.
+- To complete a degree in music, a student must satisfy the university’s general education requirements, and requirements specific to the degree program.

 Special Academic Regulations for Students Majoring in Music: